Editors: What is Curriculum Management?

 Version dropdown menu

 Clicking the Version dropdown menu will allow you to see all the versions of the content you are viewing.
-The versions will be organized into the following categories (based on the versions that exist):
+The versions will be organized into the following categories (based on the versions that exist and your designated role):

-Published: This will include the Original version of the content, as well as any edited versions that have been published for teachers to view/assign.
+District: This will include the Original version of the content, as well as any personalized versions that have been published by District Editors.

-Editor Drafts: This includes your own drafts as well as any drafts made by other editors of the content that have not been published yet.
-All Editors of the same school can view, edit, and publish any Editor’s draft.
+School Editor Drafts: This includes your own drafts as well as any drafts made by other School Editors of the content that have not been published yet.
+All Editors of the same school can view, edit, and publish any School Editor’s draft.
 A draft version cannot be viewed by teachers until it has been published.

 My Versions: This includes your own private versions of the content that only you can view.
 If a version is private, then other Editors cannot access or publish it.